sage-code/maj/basic.md

 verb: vidu  = to see

-* yo vidu'pa ta un'foa!  = I have seen you one time!
+* io vidu'pa ta un'foa!  = I have seen you one time!
 * su vidu'pa vo ny'foa!  = He have never seen y'all!
-* tu vidu'fu ma suv!     = You will see me often!
+* tu vidu'fa ma suv!     = You will see me often!
-* nu podo vidu'so zu amu!= We can see them now!
+* nu podo vidu'ia zu amu!= We can see them now!

 ## Call to Action

 In Maj, "hay" is used as an determinant call, preposition:

-hay = c'mon (come on)
+hai = c'mon (come on)
-hay = let's (let us)
+hai = let's (let us)

-* hay nu haru bosu sh = c'mon we have to search him
+* hai nu haru bosu sə = c'mon we have to search him
-* hay nu dovu bosu zh = c'mon we must search them
+* hai nu dovu bosu zə = c'mon we must search them

 ## Interrogative